FFmpeg/FFV1/ffv1.md

 ## Slice Footer

 A `Slice Footer` provides information about slice size and (optionally) parity.
-The pseudo-code below describes the contents of the `Slice Header`.
+The pseudo-code below describes the contents of the `Slice Footer`.

 Note: `Slice Footer` is always byte aligned.